 What I believe is that, rather than renegotiate NAFTA, the Mexicans may have a case for corn, and we may negotiate some kind of agreement.
-Yes, we still do have side agreements, Senator, nessmen cooperate with each other.
-You have just heard from some of the agricultural people, and they cooperate with each other.
-Government officials do, the environmentalists do the same.
-There is a world of difference from what existed in 1990 to what exists today in the relations with the two countries.
+Yes, we still do have side agreements, Senator, from time to time in NAFTA.

 But an agreed side agreement-the sugar one was not mutually agreed to, by the way-should be possible in order to help out the corn people.
 It is only white corn, it is not all corn.
 It is only one variety of beans, not all beans.
 I think agreements could be worked out.